-Welcome to the inaugural Olderfleet International Film Festival!
+Welcome to the Olderfleet International Film Festival!

 Taking place at the East Antrim Boat Club in Larne, just a stones throw away from the remains of its namesake, the historic Olderfleet Castle, the OIFF will be showing an exciting variety of films from both local and international filmmakers alike.